 Let’s compare the wildly popular Black Widow and the (unfairly in my view) not wildly popular Captain Marvel.
 Then look at who I have in my fantasy series.

 I settled on Endearing Female Protagonists as a title as YouTube’s Abbie Eammons’ How to Write a Strong Female Character… who isn’t toxic and annoying seemed a little harsh.

 We all like Black Widow.
 Over nine or ten movies, Scarlett Johanssen, an expressive, sympathetic and vulnerable actor got to build a strong female lead with a complex backstory and redemption arc.
 By contrast, Brie Larsen only got one good shot at Captain Marvel.
 She’s cool, spikey and hard-edged.
 Johanssen was well served by serial scripts.
 Larsen got short-changed in one.

 Amnesia and an overly complex plot frames Carol Danvers story.
-She’s repeatedy told to hide her emotions.
-We already have a protagonist who is locked down, reserved, cool, contained and never really out of control.; like every male action hero from Clint Eastwood to… you get the idea.
+She’s repeatedly told to hide her emotions.
+We already have a protagonist who is locked down, reserved, cool, contained and never really out of control; like every male action hero from Clint Eastwood to… you get the idea.
 Yes, she’s pissed off with the Kree Space Corps.
 So was I, within the first three minutes of a very looooong prologue.
 She does not wear her heart on her sleeve.
 Like a normal person, then?

 The character is super-powerful and does stomp through much of the movie like a very male action hero.
 She’s Jason Bourne with photon blasts.
 But there’s very little we can warm to until the third act.